 An expense based on the fair value calculated at the date of grant was recognised in the profit and loss account over the vesting period of the options.
-There was no share based payment expense for the two years ended 30 June 2014.
+The share based payment expense for the year ended 30 June 2015 was £1,000 (2014: £nil).